 The requirement can be met in various patterns in different faculties.
 Students are urged to take the program that they find most interesting and that will still give them these prerequisites.
-For further information, the Registrar should be consulted.
+For further information contact the Office of the Registrar and Student Awards.